wasikjakub/Binance-trading-bot/README.md

-# Binance-trading-bot
+# trading-bot
-My approach to algorithmic trading <br />
+My approach to algorithmic trading: <br />
+- Classic strategies: SMA, Bollinger Bands, RSI <br />
-Using Machine Learning for predicting loss/gain for the upcoming day
+- Using Machine Learning for predicting loss or gain for the next day.